cran/acs/README.md

 ## Current version

-The current version of the package is 2.1.1, released late July, 2017.
+The current version of the package is 2.1.2, released in September, 2017.
+This minor update corrects a url-related bug experienced in attempting to access the latest (2016/1-year acs) data.
-This minor update replaced the package's dependency on RCurl (specifically, RCurl::urlGet and RCurl::url_exists) with similar httr functions, to address some https/TLS incompatability issues between RCurl and users with Windows environments.

 No other aspects of the package were changed with this release.

 ## Previous versions

-The previous version (2.1.0, released in early July 2017) was a minor update to accommodate to changes in the Census API format, including a shift to https transfer.
+The previous versions (2.1.0 and 2.1.1, both released in July 2017) were minor update to replace the package's dependency on RCurl (specifically, RCurl::urlGet and RCurl::url_exists) with similar httr functions and address some https/TLS incompatability issues between RCurl and users with Windows environments, all necessary to accommodate changes in the Census API format, including a shift to https transfer.
 Other changes included removing plyr from a "dependency" and simply importing the required "rbind.fill" function, and updating cbind/rbind options to be consistent with S3 methods.